20. Bicycling and Ecotourism/Good Earthkeeping Right at Home

 loving his beautiful neighborhood and helping to keep it beautiful by biking every chance he gets.

-Bicycling is a great way to start, and here are some other ideas:
+Bicycling is a great way to start.
+Here are some additional ideas:

-1. Headed to the Monterey Bay Aquarium and other popular attractions?
+5. Headed to the Monterey Bay Aquarium and other popular attractions?
 When you’re not biking, use public transportation as often as possible.
 Check the bike-and-ride tips on this site.
+And over half of the Aquarium’s Seafood Watch participants encouraging biking too; click here to learn who, and why.

-12. Attending a special event?
-If you’re headed to an event such as the Sea Otter Classic or a Pebble Beach event, support their environmental stewardship goals, then go the extra mile.
+14. Attending a special event?
+Greening the Monterey Jazz Festival shows some ways local leaders work to lessen the carbon footprint of their event.
+If you’re headed to an event such as Monterey Jazz, the Sea Otter Classic, or a Pebble Beach event, support their environmental stewardship goals, then go the extra mile.
 Bring your own reusable cloth napkins, tableware, silverware, and beverage containers.
 Bike all or part-way to the event.
+Many offer bicycle valet parking.
 Have a disposable item?
 Look for the recycling bins!
 Recycle (and whenever possible, reduce or reuse first).

-14. Volunteer with Bicycling Monterey and/or the HER Helmet Thursdays project to support bike advocacy in Monterey County.
+15. Volunteer with Bicycling Monterey to support bike advocacy in Monterey County.
 Or, volunteer with other local bike community leaders.

 This man is doing double duty to help the Earth: he recycles as he bicycles.